gertjanklein/iris-export-builder/doc/configuration.md

 * **loglevel**: the level of logging.
 Possible values are `'debug'`, `'info'`, `'warning'`, `'error'`, and `'critical'`.
 Note that most logging is done as `'info'` or `'debug'`.

+* **timestamps**: how to handle timestamps (TimeCreated and TimeChanged elements) in classes.
+XML sources may or may not have them.
+Sources on the filesystem can use the file timestamp to set these properties.
+  Possible values are:

+  * `'clear'`: remove timestamp elements from class exports, if present.
+  * `'update'`: if timestamp information can be determined, as on a local filesystem, add or update the elements, otherwise remove them.
+  * `'leave'`: don't add or remove timestamps, leave them as they are.
+    This is the default.

+  UDL sources from GitHub don't have timestamps, but they get one from the UDL to XML conversion.
+These are always stripped.